-Intense, deeply personal and unusually minimalist documentary about Peter Dunning, a gruff, alcoholic, long-time Vermont farmer rapidly reaching the end of his rope, and beginning to fashion that rope into a noose.
-Peter and the Farm doesn’t shy away from the realities of farm life (Dunning butchers a lamb from start to finish in one of the film’s first scenes), and it manages to capture both the ethereal, borderline surreal beauty of farm life and the lonely, difficult, often ugly realities of Dunning’s everyday existence.
+A powerful, profoundly personal and unusually minimalist documentary about Peter Dunning, a gruff, alcoholic, long-time Vermont farmer.
+Dunning is rapidly reaching the end of his rope, and beginning to fashion that rope into a noose.
+Peter and the Farm doesn’t shy away from the realities of farm life (Dunning butchers a lamb from start to finish in one of the film’s first scenes), and it manages to capture both the ethereal, borderline surreal beauty of farm life and the lonely, challenging, often ugly realities of Dunning’s everyday existence.

 Sunday, November 20

 French filmmaker Hansen-Love’s previous film Eden failed to enchant me during last year’s Cramfest, and I wasn’t that much higher on this similarly low-pulse, narrative-lite, character piece about a sixty-ish philosophy teacher who re-evaluates her life after losing her mother and her marriage.
-The difference maker: the great Isabelle Huppert, incapable of playing a false note, a geyser of strength and complexity, even in the midst of Hansen-Love’s disaffected long nod.
+The difference maker: the great Isabelle Huppert, incapable of playing a false note, a geyser of strength and complexity, even amid Hansen-Love’s disaffected long nod.

 The Edge of Seventeen (Dir.: Kelly Fremon Craig; GRADE: B-)